kishan00747/itunes-search/README.md

 - Displays top 100 albums based on the json feed here: https://itunes.apple.com/us/rss/topalbums/limit=100/json

 - Functional Features:

   - Searching on the dataset using album title, name, artist.
   - Allows to see details of an album on click.
   - Category Filter, Release Date Filter.
   - Favorite Albums.
   - Add albums to a Queue.
   - Supports a cool dark mode.
+  - Auto-detects dark mode if dark mode is enabled in the browser.

 - Non-functional Features:
   - Responsive Layout
   - Built using React Hooks and uses custom hooks as well.